 "Detox Mansion"From: 'Sentimental Hygiene' (1987)

-After ‘Excitable Boy’ made Zevon kinda famous (see No. 1 on our list of the Top 10 Warren Zevon Songs), he had a few rough years lost in uninspired albums and hazardous lifestyle choices.
-His 1987 comeback album ‘Sentimental Hygiene’ got him back on path, and this tough rocker – which references his time away – is personal, biting and cathartic.
+After "Excitable Boy" (found elsewhere on our list of the Top 10 Warren Zevon Songs) made Zevon kinda famous, he had a few rough years lost in uninspired albums and hazardous lifestyle choices.
+This comeback album got him back on path, and this tough rocker – which references his time away – is personal, biting and cathartic.

 The closing track on Zevon’s best and most popular album is a perfect summation of everything that precedes it.
 Booze, drugs, cheap women and wasted nights collide in this tale of a loser “down on [his] luck.”
 You get the feeling it’s a lifelong thing with this guy.
 Zevon has a fun time with the song, making it an amplified call to arms.